richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 ### Installation

+#### Binary package

 To install the binary package, please follow the appropriate [td-agent installation instructions] [td-agent-install].

+Happily, with the `td-agent` binary packages, the Amazon S3 output plugin fluent-plugin-s3 is installed by default, so we just need to configure `td-agent` correctly.

+#### Manual installation

-For any of the other three installation options, please consult the [Fluentd installation guide] [fluentd-install].
+For any of the three manual installation options, please consult the [Fluentd installation guide] [fluentd-install].

-Fluentd installed?
-Great, now let's test it:
+With the manual options, you will need to install jemalloc and the Amazon S3 output plugin fluent-plugin-s3 separately.
+Installing jemalloc is out of scope of this guide; installing the Amazon S3 plugin happily is easy:

+    $

 ### Testing